annotorious/project-website-source/content/annotorious/api-docs/osd-plugin.md

 | Argument   | Type | Value                                         |
 |------------|------|-----------------------------------------|
 | `toolName` | String | Either `rect` or `polygon` |

+### .setServerTime

+Set a "server time" timestamp.
+When using [authInfo](#setauthinfo), this method helps to synchronize the `created` timestamp that Annotorious inserts into the annotation with your server environment, avoiding problems when the clock isn't properly set in the user's browser.

+After setting server time, the Annotorious will adjust the `created` timestamps by the difference between server time the user's local clock.

 ### .off